-We are in the process of reflection and prayer in discerning if this is the right time for St Mary’s to admit children to communion prior to being Confirmed.
-Below is the first sermon in a series of sermons throughout January that explores this.
+Following a process of reflection and prayer we decided that the time was right for St Mary’s to admit children to communion prior to being Confirmed.
+Below is the first sermon in a series of sermons that explored this.

 May I speak in the name of the Father, the Son and the Holy Spirit.
 Amen